 Are Non-12-Step Recovery Approaches Effective?

 There are many effective alternatives to the 12-step addiction recovery approach.
-This article will describe the major treatments and support groups that one might choose if interested in a non-12-step (alternative) approach.
+This article will describe the major treatments and support groups that one might choose if interested in and answer the question: are non-12-step recovery approaches effective?
 These alternatives need to be widely known because individuals who might never attend an AA (Alcoholics Anonymous) meeting might attend treatment or a support group with a different approach.
 What might not be possible for them in AA might be possible elsewhere.
 It would benefit everyone if the alternative approaches were as widely known and as easily available as AA and other 12-step groups.
 Even AA would benefit from the individuals who chose to go elsewhere.
 Those remaining in AA would know that they were attending because they had freely chosen to attend, not because there might be something better but they couldn’t find it!

-Let’s begin with alternative support groups: SMART Recovery, Women for Sobriety, LifeRing Secular Recovery, Secular Organizations for Sobriety, and Moderation Management.
+Let’s begin to answer whether or not non-12-step recovery approaches are effective and begin with one alternative support groups: SMART Recovery, Women for Sobriety, LifeRing Secular Recovery, Secular Organizations for Sobriety, and Moderation Management.
 All support abstinence, except Moderation Management, which supports alcohol moderation or abstinence.
 All are non-profit organizations.
 All tend to have discussion meetings (with “cross-talk” as opposed to a series of speakers who don’t reference each other).
 Women for Sobriety is the oldest, having started in the mid-1970’s.
 SMART Recovery and Moderation Management are both science-based (as opposed to AA’s spiritual foundation).
 The recovery programs offered differ significantly from each other and from 12-step.
 If they don’t hold meetings in your locality there are web-based meetings you can attend.

 Are these alternative support groups as effective as AA?
 We don’t know because—this may shock you—from a scientific perspective the effectiveness of AA is unknown.
 Although it is widely said that “AA is the only thing that works,” at best this statement reflects the experience of someone who has been immersed so much in 12-step recovery that they have missed some important facts about recovery.
 Perhaps the most important fact about recovery is that the majority of individuals who recover do so without attending a support group or treatment (i.e., natural recovery).
 To be clear, if we have 100 individuals with alcohol problems, what will happen to them is unknown.
 If we have 100 individuals who have recovered from alcohol problems, the majority of them will have done so using natural recovery.